Skip To Main Content

 Q. Do I have to leave school to attend ?

 A. Seniors who are enrolled to take a college course are allowed to leave the school building during the block their college course is scheduled.
-If a senior student is taking an online college course (MCCC only), they can elect to stay at school to work on their course in the Media Center if they wish.
+They can elect to stay at school to work on their course in the Media Center if they wish.
 Students taking an on campus college course, must attend the class in-person in order to receive credit.

 **For students in the EHS sponsored college course, these students must remain in the school building.
 They cannot leave school grounds.